How to Secure your Website

 Taking preemptive measures to deter hackers is a large part of knowing how to protect your website.
 Hackers are more likely to target sites with less security, which means if you’re still wondering “is my site secure?” you should keep an eye on Google’s #NoHacked series.

 Some of the info in this first post is pretty basic, but it’s useful to review.
-So if you’re missing these best website security tips, now is a good opportunity to put your site in order.
+So if you’re missing these best website security tips, now is an excellent opportunity to put your site in order.
 But we’ve got high hopes for the future of Google’s #NoHacked campaign, and we’re eagerly awaiting the next installment.

 Be sure to tune into the next breakdown at SEO Inc.!